How Is Your Amazon Return Process Holding Your Business Back from Growth?

 - Poor product reviews lower your product on Amazon's Best Seller Rank, making your product harder to find.

-- The return rate will rise as well as the negative reviews, which will directly impact your overall seller rating.
+- Ecommerce return rates will rise as well as the negative reviews, which will directly impact your overall seller rating.
 This may suspend your Amazon seller account entirely.

 Skubana Exclusive Feature: Use Automation Rules to Prevent Poor Reviews